 English Language Requirements

-If English isn’t your first language you will need an English language qualification.
-International students applying for an undergraduate or postgraduate course will normally need at least:
+If English isn’t the student's first language they will need an English language qualification.

 Bursaries and Scholarships

-- However we do offer a number of scholarships and bursaries for eligible international students.
+- The university offers a number of scholarships and bursaries for eligible international students.